For our Cookies policy, please click here.

-Colindeep Lane, London, NW9 6BX
+Colindeep Lane, London NW9 6BX

-Why do we collect your data?
+Why do we collect your personal data?

 - We obtain and use your medical information as this is necessary for medical purposes, including medical diagnosis and treatment.

-Information we may collect from you
+Personal Data / Personal Information we may collect from you

-Personal details – Basic information about yourself that you provide by filling in forms on our Site or speaking to us on the telephone; such as your name, date of birth, physical address and email address, telephone numbers.
+Personal details – These are ‘basic identifiers’ about you, that you provide by filling in forms in person, at our clinics and hospitals, or on our Site or by speaking to us on the telephone.
+‘Basic identifiers’ include but are not limited to your name, age, gender, date of birth, postal / email address and telephone numbers.

-Insurer funded – Where your access to our service is funded by an insurance provider, with your consent, we will need to let your insurance company know your name, email address, policy number, demographic information, appointment and procedure details.
+Insurer funded – Where your access to our service is funded by an insurance provider, with your consent, we will need to let your insurance company know your name; email address; policy number; demographic information; appointment and procedure details.

 Passive information collection and use

 We and our third – party service providers may passively collect and use information in a variety of ways, including:

 IP Address – Your IP Address is a number that is automatically assigned to the computer that you are using by your Internet Service Provider.
 An IP Address is identified and logged automatically in our server log files whenever a user visits the Site, along with the time of the visit and the page(s) that were visited.
 Collecting IP Addresses is standard practice on the Internet and is done automatically by many web sites.
 We use IP Addresses for purposes such as calculating Site usage levels, helping diagnose server problems, and administering the Site.

-Using pixel tags, web beacons, clear GIFs, or other similar technologies – These may be used in connection with some Site pages and HTML – formatted e-mail messages to, among other things, track the actions of Site users and e -mail recipients, measure the success of our marketing campaigns, and compile statistics about Site usage and response rates.
+Using pixel tags, web beacons, clear GIFs, or other similar technologies – These may be used in connection with some Site pages and HTML – formatted e-mail messages to, among other things, track the actions of Site users and e -mail recipients; measure the success of our marketing campaigns and compile statistics about Site usage and response rates.